D

-D, or d, is the fourth letter in the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+D, or d, is the fourth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is dee (pronounced /'diː/), plural dees.

 History

 The Semitic letter Dāleth may have developed from the logogram for a fish or a door.
 There are many different Egyptian hieroglyphs that might have inspired this.
-In Semitic, Ancient Greek and Latin, the letter represented /d/; in the Etruscan alphabet the letter was archaic, but still retained (see letter B).
-The equivalent Greek letter is Delta, Δ.
+In Semitic, Ancient Greek and Latin, the letter represented /d/; in the Etruscan alphabet the letter was archaic but still retained.
+The equivalent Greek letter is delta, Δ.

-Architecture

 The minuscule (lower-case) form of 'd' consists of a lower-story left bowl and a stem ascender.
-It most likely developed by gradual variations on the majuscule (capital) form 'D', and today now composed as a stem with a full lobe to the right.
+It most likely developed by gradual variations on the majuscule (capital) form 'D', and is now composed as a stem with a full lobe to the right.
 In handwriting, it was common to start the arc to the left of the vertical stroke, resulting in a serif at the top of the arc.
 This serif was extended while the rest of the letter was reduced, resulting in an angled stroke and loop.
 The angled stroke slowly developed into a vertical stroke.

 Use in writing systems

+English

+In English, d generally represents the voiced alveolar plosive /d/.

+The letter d is the tenth most frequently used in the English language.